The so called 'Scented Island', Corsica offers 385 miles of coastline and over 200 spectacular beaches

 Yacht charter rates are shown WITHOUT flights giving you the flexibility to book your own flights.
 If you would prefer a flight-inclusive holiday then Nautilus Yachting is a fully bonded ATOL tour operator and can book flights from the UK to fit your sailing holiday.
 Choose from a wide choice of airlines - we are not tied to any particular airline.
 All flight-inclusive holidays are fully bonded for your financial protection under our ATOL 3016.

-Transfer time to the marina is approximately 20 minutes.
+Transfer time to the marina is approximately 2 hours from Figari airport, 2.5 hours from Bastia and 3 hours from Calvi.
 We can often arrange transfers in advance with the base and costs vary depending on time of day and number of guests.
 Please speak to one of our helpful sales team who can advise you on current transfer information.

 To skipper a bareboat charter or flotilla yacht, you need to hold a practical sailing certificate equivalent to RYA Day Skipper Practical qualification or RYA International Certificate of Competence (ICC).
 For charters in Greece, you must now have the ICC certificate.
 You must also be assisted by at least one competent crew member over the age of 18.